2023 Best Business Schools in Pennsylvania

 Saint Vincent College came in at #21 in this year’s edition of the ranking.

-Harrisburg Area Community College did quite well in this year’s ranking of the best places for business students.
-It came in at #22 on the list.
+With a ranking of #22, Harrisburg Area Community College did quite well on this year’s best schools for business students working.

 By the time they get their degree, students from this school have racked up an average of $22,075 in student loans.
 Once they receive their degree, HACC graduates enter the workforce, making an average salary of $35,757 during the early year of their career.